 Organizations are increasingly building real-time, proactive threat intelligence capabilities now.
 Regulations like GDPR mandate that businesses report a data breach within 72 hours, and early detection can help retrieve stolen credentials sooner.

-Just like healthcare apps, modern fintech solutions have to embrace the “compliance-as-code” approach.
+Fintech companies should embrace the “compliance-as-code” approach.
 It means integrating audits and compliance with regulations like PCI DSS and GDPR directly into their DevOps processes.
 Thus, they translate security controls into code and templates and break the silos between the information security, development, and operations teams.

+Security and protection of the customers’ data should be at the forefront of fintech development; neglecting it can be devastating.
 This concern should permeate every step in the software development life cycle.
 Some of the ways to improve fintech security include:

 Hundreds of companies from around the world have been outsourcing software development to Onix since 2000.
 We offer senior tech talent and product development expertise to build top-notch software, including sophisticated but reliable fintech solutions.